2026-05-25 · 9 min read

 supabaseno-code backendAI tools for business

 Supabase is the fastest way for a non-developer to add a real backend - user authentication, a live database, file storage, and auto-generated APIs - to any product without hiring an engineer.
 Business owners who previously needed a full-stack developer to build even a simple data layer can now configure Supabase through a visual dashboard in an afternoon.
-This is not a workaround or a toy - Supabase powers production applications used by thousands of companies worldwide, and it is one of the core infrastructure tools I recommend inside AI Expert Academy for founders building AI-driven products without a technical team.
+This is not a workaround or a toy - Supabase powers production applications used by thousands of companies worldwide, and it is one of the core infrastructure tools recommended inside AI Expert Academy for founders building AI-driven products without a technical team.

 Why non-developers need a backend in the first place